+86 571 8659 2517

 info@zmuni.com

 The global cosmetics regulatory environment continues to evolve.
 To help businesses stay updated with regulatory changes, ZMUni Compliance Center regularly releases a monthly recap of global cosmetics regulations.
-This article covers the regulatory developments related to cosmetics within China and globally in May 2025, with an emphasis on updates in cosmetic ingredients, cosmetic management, and halal certification, among others.
-China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) Notification In May 2025, 20 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
-They include: The technical requirements for the 20 new cosmetic ingredients mentioned above have not
+This article covers the regulatory developments related to cosmetics in China and globally in October 2025, with an emphasis on updates in cosmetic ingredients and cosmetic management, among other areas.
+China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) In October 2025, 17 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
+They include: To learn more about these NCIs and their respective companies, check out the following episodes: Issue 23: Actives

 +86 571 8659 2517